septag/cj5/README.md

           But parses the JSON to the end, counts all needed tokens and returns with an CJ5_ERROR_OVERFLOW, so the user can choose to reparse the json with new memory requirements.

+## Known Issues
+- *multiline comments* are not supported yet, will be added in the next release

 ## Links
 - [jsmn](https://github.com/zserge/jsmn) Jsmn is a world fastest JSON parser/tokenizer.
 This is the official repo replacing the old one at Bitbucket